GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ```
 cd deploy
 python create_indexes.py $TAG_ENGINE_PROJECT
+cd ..
 ```

 The script is expected to run for about 10 minutes.
 As the indexes get created, you will see them show up in the Firestore console.
-There should be 33 indexes total.
+There should be 33 indexes in total.

 10. Build and deploy the Cloud Run service: